MinecraftLetsPlay/Discord-Bot/README.md

 ## Contributing

 This is a private bot project.
 While the code is visible for educational purposes, we do not accept direct contributions without prior discussion.
+Sharing or using this sourcecode is prohibited without permission.

 ## Authors